plan4hub/yoda/README.md

 # Yoda

 Yoda is a lightweight extention to GitHub (Cloud or Enterprise) for supporting Agile Project Management using GitHub issues.
-Yoda was developed as an internal tool inside Hewlett Packard Enterprise (HPE) and OpenSourced using an MIT license in 2018.
+Yoda was developed as an internal tool at Hewlett Packard Enterprise (HPE) and Open-Sourced using an MIT license in 2018.

 ## Getting Started